77EducationalLabs/77-foundry-template/README.md

 <br>

 **2. Update the `.env.example` to `.env` and add environmental variables.**
-   - NEVER ADD A PRIVATE KEY IN PLAIN TEXT IN YOU `.ENV` FILE
+   - NEVER ADD A PRIVATE KEY IN PLAIN TEXT IN YOUR `.ENV` FILE

 <br>